Member | Established: 1996 | Member since 2008

 SMO 3: International Standards on Auditing

-With ISA adopted for application in Ukraine as translated and made available by the Ministry of Finance, UFPAA sees its role in this area as supporting its members with the implementation of the standards and assisting the Ministry of Finance, where opportunity arises.
+With International Standards on Auditing (ISA) adopted for application in Ukraine and translated and published by the Ministry of Finance of Ukraine (MoF), UFPAA’s role in this area is focused on supporting its members with the implementation of the standards and assisting the MoF and other relevant stakeholders where opportunities arise.

-Prior to 2018 when the responsibility for promulgation of ISA was handed over to the Ministry of Finance, UFPAA assisted ACU, the then auditing standard-setter, with the establishment of a joint working group to facilitate translation of IAASB pronouncements and the 2016–2017 ISA translated in Ukrainian plus ISA 540 revised (2019; effective in the 2018 IAASB Handbook) is being applied.
-It also promoted the establishment of a joint analytical group with the ACU to discuss and provide comments on the IAASB Exposure Drafts, and actively participated in the accountancy reform initiatives in the jurisdiction.
+Prior to 2018, when responsibility for the promulgation of ISA was transferred to the MoF, UFPAA supported the Audit Chamber of Ukraine (AChU), the auditing standard-setter at the time, through participation in a joint working group established to facilitate the translation of International Auditing and Assurance Standards Board (IAASB) pronouncements.
+The association also supported the establishment of a joint analytical group with the AChU to review and provide comments on IAASB exposure drafts and actively participated in broader accountancy reform initiatives in the jurisdiction.

 -